 Research is still unclear

 Various studies attempted to investigate the effects of stretching on various performance parameters such as agility and speed, but also on the incidence of certain injuries.
 The results showed only that no generally valid statements can be made.
-In the studies, the effects of stretching depended on numerous factors such as the selection of subjects (competitive athletes, recreational athletes, elite athletes), the frequency and intensity with which the stretching exercises were performed, the manner in which the stretching exercises were performed, the timing (before or after training or independent of training sessions), and the type of sport practiced.
+In the studies, whether there were benefits of stretching or not depended on numerous factors such as the selection of subjects (competitive athletes, recreational athletes, elite athletes), the frequency and intensity with which the stretching exercises were performed, the manner in which the stretching exercises were performed, the timing (before or after training or independent of training sessions), and the type of sport practiced.
 Based on current studies, the following statements can be made regarding stretching:

 - There is evidence that submaximal stretching can protect against muscle injuries (muscle strains).
 However, no positive effects have been found for bone or tendon injuries.